 Most often people only start looking for lawyers when disaster has already struck, stress levels are highest, and they are in neither the emotional state nor the right frame of mind to choose a lawyer that will be the best fit for them and their legal needs.
 When people are panicked they make rash choices, or foolishly follow the advice of well-meaning family or friends who have no business giving this kind of advice.

-.
+2. Availability Lawyers' refusal or inability (take your pick) to return calls has earned them a terrible reputation.
 If you fail to return calls, you'll quickly lose your client's trust.
 As far as he is concerned, he's paying you money to talk to him and to coach him through his issue.
 Sooner or later, clients will get the impression that you are procrastinating on their cases in order to work on more lucrative cases.
 Lawyering is a service.
+So serve.

 3.Rapport To gain rapport with a client, it is up to you to make a relationship blossom and go smoothly.
 Most rapport starts with finding an area of common interest.
 Ideally, you shouldn't have to work too hard on this.
 If you do, it's a sign: don't try and force a relationship, it may be a red flag of other more substantive and costly problems that come with this particular client.

 4.Reasonable Fees Smart and savvy clients will shop around to get a comparable idea of prices.
 If you have a particularly good track record, that may justify charging higher rates.
 But if you're new, you have no record.
 Therefore, your fees should be proportionate to your experience and the work that you do.
 Not only is that the ethical thing to do, but clients will be more likely to return if they feel that they are getting what they paid for.